iFadi/LUHShibAuth/README.md

 # LUHShibAuth

-This plugin parses the matricule number from WebSSO for the Leibniz Universität Hannover, it also sets the login USERNAME as the LUH-ID instead of the default ILIAS Shib login prefix: {firstname.lastname}
+This plugin parses the matriculate number from WebSSO for the Leibniz University Hanover, it also sets the login {USERNAME} as the LUH-ID instead of the default ILIAS Shibboleth login prefix: {firstname.lastname}

 ## Installation